Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 - How are you monitoring security-related events in Azure VMware Solution?

 It is important to note that securing AVS requires a shared responsibility model, where both Microsoft Azure and VMware are responsible for certain aspects of security.
-Ensure a clear understanding of the shared responsibility model and collaborate with both vendors to implement appropriate security measures.
+Ensure a clear understanding of the shared responsibility model and collaboration between IT teams, VMware, and Microsoft to implement appropriate security measures.